baato/java-client/README.md

 ```
 #### 5. To use turn by turn navigation:

- Get the directionResponse from step no 4 and follow the following steps:
+ Get the directionResponse from step no 4 and follow the below steps:

  ```
  NavResponse navResponse = directionResponse.getData().get(0);